y-mhiri/robii/README.md

-# ROBII: ROBust Interferometric Imaging Algorithm
+# ROBII: ROBust Interferometric Imaging Algorithm (in development)

 ROBII is a Python package for interferometric imaging that uses a robust statistical model method to solve the imaging problem.
+Additionnaly, ROBII includes RobiiNet, an unrolled deep neural network for radio-interferometric imaging based on the Robii algorithm.

 For more details on the methodology, please refere to y-mhiri.github.io/publications

 ## Requirements